grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
 Listen, we're going to make like a derelict ourselves and shut everything down over here.
 I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"

-"That's what I fucking do best these days."
-Said Shakes.
+"That's what I fucking do best these days," said Shakes.
 "I'll totally throw some fucking chaos and confusion into the situation.
 Right?"

 "Fuck right.
 Out."

 A minute later the _Gnat's_ engine started and Percy could hear it without aid through the hull of the _Prospect_ though it was a quarter mile in the distance.

-Hemi returned and reported that he successfully got a stumbling and groggy Owen headed down to the cargo hold to seek out the welding gear.
+Hemi returned and reported that he successfully got a stumbling and groggy Gregory headed down to the cargo hold to seek out the welding gear.
 Percy put Hemi on sonar with a mandate to give detailed reports on the sub with the ram's location --- as soon as the _Gnat_ had moved far enough off to be able to hear anything.

 [//]: # (### The Prospect hangs out silently on the surface while the sub with the ram searches)